 - Committed to participating in WCK’s skills building program that includes access to workshops, trainings, meetings/conferences, and networking opportunities in the agricultural and small business sectors.

-- Hosting a community or school kitchens that can be used for community gatherings, events, or emergency feeding locations.
+- Hosting a community or school kitchen that can be used for community gatherings, events, or emergency feeding.